+To illustrate the range of information our system can provide, this section provides several examples of its use.
 Our system has been used to analyze and improve the performance of a wide range of complex commercial applications, including graphics systems, databases, industry benchmark suites, and compilers.
-For example, our tools pinpointed a performance problem in a commercial database system; fixing the problem reduced the response time of an SQL query from 180 to 14 hours.
-In another example, our tools' finegrained instruction-level analyses identified opportunities to improve optimized code produced by DIGITAL's compiler, speeding up the mgrid SPECfp95 benchmark by 15%.
+For example, our tools pinpointed a performance problem in a commercial database system; fixing the problem reduced the response time of a particular SQL query from 180 to 14 hours.
+In another example, our tools' fine-grained instruction-level analyses identified opportunities to improve optimized code produced by DIGITAL's compiler, speeding up the mgrid SPECfp95 benchmark by 15%.